Vie chretienne Cosmos Arts Engin de recherches Plan du site

 This note takes a look at the Hydroplate theory, proposed by Walt Brown, (PhD in Mechanical Engineering MIT).
 In the course of 21 years of service in the American aviation Brown has been director of Benet Research, Development, and Engineering Labs at Albany, New York, tenured associate professor at the U.S. Air Forces Academy and Director of Science and Technology Studies at the Air War College.

 For a long time Brown was an evolutionist, but after years of study he became convinced the validity of the Creation thesis and of the concept of a global Flood.
-The Hydroplate theory asserts that before the Flood, approximately 50% of the water in present oceans was contained in underground reservoirs, a huge underground body of water.
+The Hydroplate theory asserts that before the Flood, approximately 50% of the water in present oceans was contained in underground reservoirs, a huge underground body of water about 10miles under the surface.
 One huge supercontinent would have covered the surface of the Earth, including some small mountains and small oceans.
 The Hydroplate theory derives for the most part from a little known verse in Genesis (Gen 7:11).
 The Bible gives two sources for waters of the Flood.
 "In the six hundredth year of Noah's life, in the second month, the seventeenth day of the month, the same day were all the fountains of the great deep broken up, and the windows of heaven were opened."
 (Gen 7:11).
 The Hydroplate theory therefore puts the fountains of the great deep 16 km below the Earth's surface.
 Though this theory postulates pre-Flood conditions that differ quite significantly from those currently prevailing, such conditions are actually just what is required to provide a plausible explanation for a world-wide Flood.
 For example, if one postulates a pre-Flood world where conditions were to a great extent the same as present, then even a melt-down of all the Earths polar ice-caps would not provide enough water to cover the entire surface of the Earth.
 Many high plateau areas and mountain ranges would still be above water.

 Further study of the biblical support for hydroplate theory is available on Brown's web site.
 The file offered here (see below) provides access to a computer simulation which gives an idea of the violence of the Flood described in the book of the Genesis.
 Hydroplate theory provides an interesting perspective on how mountains and the deep ocean trenches were formed.
 It postulates that the Flood was initially provoked by a rain of meteorites.
 This animation is drawn from a TV documentary entitled "The Search for Noah's Ark".
+Though Walt Brown's concept has morphed somewhat over the years to try to address the geometry of how a shell of granite crust could be redistributed into what we see today.
+Here is a (no doubt incomplete) nutshell view of his perspective:

 Others approaches to the Flood.